Public Records & Services in Brent

 Economy & Demographics

 Brent's economy is anchored by its agricultural heritage, with local farms and agribusinesses playing a significant role in the community's employment and revenue generation.
-The city also hosts a diverse array of small businesses, ranging from retail and service providers to professional services.
+The city also hosts a range of small businesses, ranging from retail and service providers to professional services.
 Major employers in the Brent area include the local school district, healthcare facilities, and industrial manufacturers.
 The city's Economic Development department works to attract new investment and support the growth of existing businesses, making sure of a vibrant and prosperous local economy.

 Elections & Voter Records